 Gross Anatomy

 The mass was sent for histologic analysis and was grossly described as soft to firm tissue with a multilobulated external surface.
-A 15 × 13 cm fleshy tumour with a greyish-white colour was visible on the sliced surface.
-There were many cysts within the partially solid remnant of renal tissue, the largest of which measured 1 cm by
+A 15 × 13 cm fleshy tumor with a grayish-white color was observable on the sliced surface.
+Numerous cysts were present within the partially solid remnant of renal tissue, the largest of which measured 1 cm by

 0.7 cm and contained serous fluid.
 Areas of the solid surface were necrotic.
 No lymph nodes or perinephric fat were seen (Figure 3 & Figure 4).